unibo-spe/spe-slides/content/10-ddd/_index.md

 - Advanced pattern for building _highly-scalable_ applications

-- It leverages upon _event sourcing_ and _layered architecture_...
+- It leverages _event sourcing_ and _layered architecture_...

 - ... to deliver **reactive**, **eventual-consistent** solutions where:
-    + contexts boundaries can be easily enforced
+    + context boundaries can be easily enforced
     + single responsibility principle is applied extensively

 ---